rdimaio/13CAD/README.md

 ```
 /         Makefile and configure scripts.
-/src      Source files (.cpp) and private header files (.h)
+/bin      Tools build directory
+/demos    User-friendly demo programs aimed at providing an interactive understanding of the library elements
 /include  Public header files (.h) exposed to the library users
 /lib      Library build directory
-/bin      Tools build directory
+/src      Source files (.cpp) and private header files (.h)
 /tests    Test suites that should be run during a `make test`
 ```

 **Public** headers go in ```/include```, while **private** headers go in ```/src```.